• Skip to primary navigation

 Servings 8

-This whole chicken noodle soup is made with chopped celery, carrots, and onion that's butter sauteed then simmered in a rich homemade chicken broth (using a whole chicken).
+This whole chicken noodle soup from scratch is made with a whole chicken resulting in the most flavorful broth.
+Chopped celery, carrots, and onion are butter sauteed then simmered in a rich homemade chicken broth.
+The falling apart chicken is shredded and added along with pasta noodles.

 Ingredients